BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Droplet_based_Protocols/README.md

 2) variabilityCluster.txt &rarr; contain information for each library about the number of clusters detected (UMAP) as well as the different cell-types detected per cluster.
 3) markerGenes_Validated.txt &rarr; validation of marker genes proposed in the annotation file after data analysis.

-#### Result processing at individual cell
+#### Result processing at individual library

-For unique cell-type in each individual library a table is exported containing all barcodes (cells per column) and the genomic feature (gene Id per row) with correspondent UMI counts per individual barcode/feature.
+For each cell-type population in each individual library a table is exported containing all barcodes (cells per column) and the genomic features (gene Id per row) with correspondent UMI counts.
+Normalized values - Counts Per Million (CPM) are also computed from the raw UMI counts and exported per library/cell-type  population.
-The UMI counts are used to compute the normalized values per gene / per cell, this means CPM values.
-For calling genes present, we compute genic regions and intergenic regions for each individual cell.

-#### Result processing at cell population

-* Sum UMI counts

-All gene-UMI count matrix that belongs to the same experiment and species, as well as, cell-typeId, stageId, uberonId, strain and sex are retrieved and the UMI counts are summed across genomic features (gene level) and then the summed UMI count matrix is used to compute the CPM values of the cell population.

 #### Post-processing: expression calls and rank computation

 ##### Expression calls

+* Per cell population

+To define the call of expression of a gene, we check whether its level of expression is over the background transcriptional noise.
+To estimate the background transcriptional noise, we use the level of expression of a set of reference intergenic regions.

+In general the calls of genes at cell population level are done following the next steps:

+1) For each library/cell population we sum the UMI counts of all cells,
+2) Recalculate the normalized values (CPM) at cell population level,
+3) Calculate mean and the standard deviation of the reference intergenic regions,
+4) Compute the Z-Score for each gene ID,
+5) Compute the p-value from the Z-Score for each gene ID.

+Based on the pValue_threshold defined the genes are then classified as present or absent for the correspondent library/cell-type population.

 * Per individual cell

-To define the call of expression of a gene in a cell as "present", we check whether its level of expression is over the background transcriptional noise in this correspondent cell.
-To estimate the background transcriptional noise in each individual cell, we use the level of expression of a set of intergenic regions defined in the RNA-Seq pipeline.

-* Per cell population

-Computation of the ratio calls for each gene that belongs to the same cell population (as well as, all assumptions described above).

-To define the call of expression of a gene in a cell population as "present", we compute the density ratio of protein coding and intergenic region and then we check whether its level of expression is over the background transcriptional noise in this correspondent cell population type.

-The calls at the cell population level are based in confidence, this means present with low or high confidence.
+To perform the calls for each gene ID at individual cell we do first a BH-FDR correction for a condition, this means:

+1) For a condition we collect a vector of p-values (for a particular gene across *n* libraries)
+2) Then if in one of the libraries the p.adjusted value is lower or equal to the cut-off desired the gene is classified as present, in the referent condition, otherwise is absent.

+Then, at individual level, if the cell_*i* that belongs to the condition_*x* have at least 1 UMI the gene is classified as present, otherwise is absent.

 ##### Rank computation

-To calculate the ranks of expression of genes per cell population we use the CPM values, this means, the output files from the Sum UMI counts (see below).
+Gene expression ranks allow to identify the most functionally-relevant conditions related to the expression of a gene.
+It is computed from integrating all data types used in Bgee.
+See [post_processing/](../post_processing/) for this pipeline step.

 ## Detailed guidelines (Developer):